Top 6 Internal Linking Best Practices for SEO in 2024

 Moz says search engines have a crawl limit of 150 links per page on your site before search engine crawlers stop crawling.
 They said the limit is somewhat flexible since important pages (like a pillar post or authority page) may have dofollow links of around 200-250.

-Still, to be perfectly safe, keep your links within 100-150.
+Still, to be perfectly safe, it’s advisable to keep your links within 100-150.

 6. Take advantage of internal linking software

-Having internal linking software can be instrumental to the success of your website’s SEO strategy.
 The ideal tool must take the time-consuming hassle out of manual internal linking and help your site build a strong internal linking structure— LinkStorm does just that.

 LinkStorm uses two algorithms to suggest internal linking opportunities throughout your website that would have otherwise been buried in hindsight: